FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 Why the Distinction Matters

 Because the FAA and NTSB perform different functions, early reporting about aviation accidents sometimes conflates their roles.
-Statements made by the FAA typically concern regulatory oversight or operational issues, while statements issued by the NTSB relate to the progress of the accident investigation itself.
+Statements made by the FAA often concern regulatory oversight, operational issues, or safety actions, while statements issued by the NTSB generally relate to the progress of the accident investigation and its findings.

-Recognizing this distinction helps journalists and observers accurately explain the investigative process and understand how aviation safety improvements emerge from accident findings.
+Recognizing this distinction helps journalists and observers explain the investigative process more accurately and understand how aviation safety improvements may emerge from accident findings and later regulatory action.

 Two Agencies, One Objective

-Although the FAA and the NTSB serve different institutional roles, their work ultimately supports the same objective: improving aviation safety.
-The NTSB investigates accidents and identifies their causes, while the FAA regulates the aviation system and implements safety standards.
+Although the FAA and the NTSB serve different institutional roles, their work ultimately supports the same broader objective: improving aviation safety.
+The NTSB investigates accidents and issues findings and recommendations, while the FAA regulates the aviation system and implements safety rules.

-Together, these two agencies form the foundation of the United States aviation safety system.
+Together, these two agencies form a central part of the United States aviation safety system.

 MICHIGAN OFFICE